vinitkumar/vinitkumar.github.com/_posts/2013-06-15-what-is-on-my-mind.md

 - Evening: Dinner + 3 hours of self study in the same time + break as work.
 - Learn something new or re learn something that you forgot.
-- Experiment as much as you, Think, brainstrom.
+- Experiment as much as you, Think, brainstorm.
 Write every idea that comes in your mind.
 Create an issue of the idea.

 Learn, Work, Debug, Iterate!